Phaplu Everest base camp trek

-Along the walking journey base camp trek to Everest, you can see the tallest mountains, brilliant landscapes, high valleys with the Human settlements, the mountain villages, and Buddhist monasteries.
+Along the walking journey base camp trek to Everest, you can see the tallest mountains, brilliant landscapes, high valleys with Human settlements, mountain villages, and Buddhist monasteries.

 Mount Everest Icefall glacier with huge ice pinnacles soaring to fantastic height before reaching the Everest Basecamp.
 From Phaplu to Everest base camp distance is roughly 60 kilometers on way.
-Base camp tours Everest is appropriate for all age walkers looking for something a little bit tough challenge.
-Our program always includes rest days and build up gradually, in order to acclimatize to the altitude.
+Base camp tours Everest is appropriate for fit walkers looking for something a little bit tough challenge.
+Our program always includes rest days and builds up gradually, in order to acclimatize to the altitude.

 On your Everest view trek, you can walk at your own pace, with a lot of stops for rest.
 Salleri/Phaplu to Everest base camp trek drive in fly out is reasonable for the individuals who need to get very much acclimatized amid the trek rather than direct arriving at Lukla air terminal.

 What is the best time of year to trek Everest Base Camp?
 This depends on the experience you are looking to have.
-Everest base camp trek is one of the most popular trek routes in Nepal Himalayas.
-It is an easy and shorter trek than other high altitude treks in Nepal Himalayas.
+Everest base camp trek is the most popular trek route in Nepal Himalayas.
+It is an easy and shorter trek than other high mountain treks in Nepal Himalayas.

 The Everest region has it all, sheer beauty, striking massive mountains, friendly people, adventure trails, and an experience that will stay with you forever.
 The exciting expansive views will leave you mesmerized.
-Standing at the base camp of the world’s tallest mountain and trekking up to the famous and classic view of Mt.
+Standing at the world’s tallest mountain base camp and trekking up to the famous and classic view of Mt.
 Everest from Kala Patthar is truly breathtaking.
 If you really want to relish going to altitude you need 2 nights in Namche Bazaar on the way up.

 There are two specific trekking seasons.
 The best months for Mount Everest base camp hiking are pre-monsoon (February, March, April, and May) and post-monsoon (late September, October, November, and December).
 It is possible to make this iconic journey in February and September but we prefer the above for our treks into Everest base camp.
 My personal favorites are March, April, Mai, late October, November, and December.